 Starting the characteristic ritual in front of the Gut-dang Altar loaded with offerings (mostly grain-based, but

-including a pig's head), a famous Manshin [Mudang, Korean female Shaman] chants prayers to the Samgak-Sanshin
+Manshin [Mudang, Korean female Shaman] chants prayers to the Samgak-Sanshin

 while two elder officiants in Confucian clothing tap fresh-cut local saplings (young trees) into bowls of rice and